dotnet/iot/src/devices/Ft4222/README.md

-# SPI and I2C
+# SPI, GPIO and I2C drivers for FT4222

-This project support SPI and I2C into a normal Windows 64 bits or Windows 32 bits environment thru FT4222 chipset.
+This project support SPI, GPIO and I2C into a normal Windows 64 bits or Windows 32 bits environment thru FT4222 chipset.
 MacOS and Linux 64 bits can be added as well.

 ## Device family